Reproducible-Science-Curriculum/rr-init/README.md

 ----------------------

 See [Noble 2009] for a full description of and argument for the principle template structure.
 Some concepts and goals that guided this work:
 * There is a folder for the raw data, which do not get altered, or intermixed with data that is the result of manual or programmatic manipulation.
-I.e., derived data is kept separate from raw data.
+I.e., derived data is kept separate from raw data, and raw data are not duplicated.
 * Code is kept separate from data.
 * Manuscript production output is kept separate from everything else.
 * There is a scratch directory for experimentation.
 Everything in the scratch directory can be deleted at any time without negative impact.